More on Life Insurance

 Policygenius saves you up to 40% by comparing the top-rated insurers in one place.

-If you are interested in making split-dollar life insurance part of your business or estate plans, make sure to work with a licensed professional to compare your options.
-Business owners looking to insure some of their most important employees can consider a split-dollar agreement or a simpler key person life insurance plan with term life insurance.
-High-net-worth individuals may find more advantageous methods for managing their estate.
+If you are interested in making split-dollar life insurance part of your business or estate plans, make sure to consult a licensed professional.
 The best plan for you will depend on the financial needs of your business, business partners, and your family.

-Split-dollar life insurance agreements allow two or more parties to own and benefit from a permanent life insurance policy.
-The split of ownership and benefits can vary.
+Split-dollar life insurance agreements allow two or more parties to share the benefits of a permanent life insurance policy.
+The policy owner and division of benefits can vary.

 It’s different for every agreement but premiums are usually paid in whole or in part by you, your employer, and/or a business partner.

 Employers could consider including a split-dollar agreement in a benefits package or as part of a buy-sell agreement between business partners.
-High-net-worth individuals might be able to avoid estate taxes with a split-dollar policy.
+High-net worth individuals might be able to use a policy to avoid estate taxes.